blissend/nscfetch/README.md

 # nscfetch
-A tool to fetch all GSLB/LB vservers, services and their states.
+A tool to fetch all GSLB/LB vservers, services and their states from Citrix Netscalers.

 # Python Packages
 * redis (storage backend)